stephenh/stephenh.github.com/_posts/2013-09-07-no-cherry-picking.markdown

 Downsides?
 ----------

-The con to not cherry picking is that you'll need to know up front that you want your commit applied into multiple places, so that you can place it on it's own branch.
+The con to not cherry picking is that you'll need to know up front that you want your commit applied into multiple places, so that you can place it on its own branch.

 However, I think this is usually the case.
 E.g. you're working on a bug report in production, and know you'll need the fix to be on a hot fix branch.